mulesoft-catalyst/logger-mule-extension/README.md

 This extension was built using SDK version 1.1 and archetype version 1.0.1.
 It's a Logger module that enforces best practices and outputs log fields in JSON format.

-https://docs.mulesoft.com/mule-sdk/1.1/xml-sdk#create-and-test-an-xml-sdk-project
+Mule XML SDK initial project steps: https://docs.mulesoft.com/mule-sdk/1.1/xml-sdk#create-and-test-an-xml-sdk-project

-There is an issue and you have to add the following to your pom file to get, the created archetype, to compile:
+There is an issue with the generated code and you have to add the following to your pom file to get, the created archetype, to compile:

 ```